Zilvaro/adenwell-ecommerce/README.md

 * Descriptive error messages are displayed in case there is any issue with the payment information provided.

-* Display thepayment is complete and the order confirmation email has been sent to the email address provided.
+* Display the payment is complete and the order confirmation email has been sent to the email address provided.

 ### Reviews Page